-Imagine a world where kids happily keep themselves busy and learning all summer while doing activities that they love and learning math at the same time.
-A place where kids compete in a friendly way by doing athletic activities, creative games and reading books.
+Imagine a world where kids happily keep themselves busy and learning while doing activities that they love and learning math at the same time.
+A place where kids compete in a friendly way by doing athletic activities, creative games, and reading books.

 Sounds too good to be true, right?

-I’ve always heard that necessity is the mother of invention and this is certainly true of a recent idea I had.
+I’ve always heard that necessity is the mother of invention and this is certainly true of this Adventure Points idea.
 Ever had one of those motherhood moments where every child needed something at the same time, one had just spilled a smoothie everywhere and the baby needed a diaper change?

-I had one of those moments a couple of weeks ago and I realized that for the sake of my sanity and the kids activity levels I needed to have a plan for summer that didn’t involve them watching TV everyday.
+I had one of those moments and realized that for the sake of my sanity and the kids’ activity levels I needed to have a plan for summer that didn’t involve them watching TV every day.

-We already have the “Mom I’m Bored Jar” which works really well but is more of a help when they are already bored and I wanted to find a way to encourage them to find activities without getting bored in the first place.
+We already have the “Mom I’m Bored Jar” which works really well but is more of a help when they are already bored.
+I wanted to find a way to encourage them to find activities without getting bored in the first place.

 In short, this is a simple system of points for doing creative or athletic activities that encourages movement and creative play over TV watching.
-It also plays into my kids’ natural competitiveness and has surprisingly reduced the bickering and fighting in our house.
+It also has surprisingly reduced the bickering and fighting in our house.

 How Adventure Points Work